glaziou/whomap/README.md

 # R package whomap

-Draws choropleth maps of the world, based on WHO shapefiles, adapted from scripts from Tom Hyatt and Hazim Timimi.
+Draws choropleth maps of the world, based on WHO shapefiles, adapted from scripts from Tom Hiatt and Hazim Timimi.

 ## Install: